phac-nml/mikrokondo/docs/usage/installation.md

 - [Decontamination Index](https://zenodo.org/record/8408557): Required for decontamination of reads (this is a minimap2 index)
 - [Kraken2 std database](https://benlangmead.github.io/aws-indexes/k2): Required for binning of metagenomic data and is an alternative to using Mash for speciation
 - [Bakta database](https://zenodo.org/record/7669534): Running Bakta is optional and there is a light database option, however the full one is recommended.
 You will have to unzip and un-tar the database for usage.
+- [StarAMR database](https://github.com/phac-nml/staramr#database-build): Running StarAMR is optional.
+The container for StarAMR has a database included that Mikrokondo will default to using if a database is not specified, however one can also download a database and specify the location.
+Therefore this requirement is **optional**.
 - [CheckM2 database](https://zenodo.org/records/14897628/files/checkm2_database.tar.gz): The path to the downloaded and extracted CheckM2 database.
 This step is optional as the database can be downloaded automatically by setting the parameter `--download_checkm2_db` to true.

 ### Fields to update with resources